-When looking at the demographics, there are more male janitors and cleaners than there are female.
+When looking at the demographics, there were more male janitors and cleaners than there were female.
 In 2017, about 68.8% of building cleaners and janitors were male versus 33.2% female.

 By contrast to the titles ‘janitors and building cleaners’, there are significantly more female housekeepers and maids.
 According to Data USA, about 85.6% of housekeepers and maids in 2017 were female.